swisscodernano/awesome-claude-code-subagents/CONTRIBUTING.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/new-subagent`)
 3. Add your subagent following the template
-4. Update the category README if needed
+4. Update ALL required locations:
+   - Main README.md (add to category section in alphabetical order)
+   - Category-specific README.md (add description, update tables)
+5. Verify all links work correctly
-5. Submit a pull request with a clear description
+6. Submit a pull request with a clear description

 ### Quality Guidelines